BruceWayne321/miniproject-3/README.md

 ### Step 3
-To run the program, run the following command
+To run the program, run the following command in your terminal
 ```console
 bruce@wayne:~$ python macOsoft.py
 ```